plume-lib/git-clone-related-test-repo1/README.md

 [git-clone-related](https://github.com/plume-lib/plume-scripts/blob/master/git-clone-related)
 program.

-This is the `master` branch of plume-lib/git-clone-related-test-repo1.
+This is the `branch-upstream-repo1` branch of plume-lib/git-clone-related-test-repo1.